 It should have good visuals and be well-lit for TV.
 A dark theater is the worst choice.

 Outdoor locations are sometimes OK if the topic deals with the outdoors or the environment.
 But this is risky.
 It could rain.
-A herd of moose could trample reporters, who usually want power outlets for their cameras and lights and laptops.
+A herd of moose could trample reporters, who usually want power outlets for their cameras, lights, and laptops.
 Inside is usually best.

-Putting together a press conference is a huge production and a big pain, so there's a tendency to want to put on a big show.
+Putting together a press conference is a huge production, so there's a tendency to want to put on a big show.
 Try to avoid six speeches in a row and a PowerPoint slideshow.

 Make a list of likely questions.
 What will your answers be?

 Also, do a rough walk-through of the press conference.
 Who talks first?
 What happens next?
-Who's going to MC?
-And who's the best person to tackle certain issues or questions
+Who's going to emcee?
+And who's the best person to tackle certain issues or questions?